Breadcrumb

 • The Lead Researcher is responsible for ensuring the completion of Human Subjects Protection Training for all research personnel (including staff and students) involved in the research.

-Researchers and committee members can find more information in the IRB section of the ORI Resources Page.
+Researchers and committee members can find more information in the IRB section of the Resources page.